PopSockets

-PopSockets LLC is a privately owned consumer-electronics accessory company that produces removable grips for smartphones.
+PopSockets LLC is a privately owned consumer electronics accessory company that produces removable grips for smartphones.
 The company was founded in 2012 by David Barnett, who was at the time a philosophy professor.

 Overview

 In 2014, the first year of sales, PopSockets LLC sold 30,000 PopSockets grips.
-In 2017, PopSockets LLC sold 35 million PopSockets grips.
-In 2018, PopSockets LLC sold 60 million PopSockets grips.
+In 2017, they sold 35 million.
+In 2018, they sold 60 million.
 They have sold a total of over 100 million Popsockets grips.

 In 2018, PopSockets LLC's revenue was over US$200 million, with a profit of over US$90 million.

 In August 2018, PopSockets LLC was listed as #2 on the Inc. 5000 list of the fastest-growing companies in America.

 PopSockets LLC employs over 200 people, in Boulder, San Francisco, Finland, and Singapore.
 PopSockets LLC has partnerships with production facilities in China, South Korea, Mexico, and Seattle.

 History

 In January 2012, Barnett started a Kickstarter campaign for an iPhone 4 case with a device on the back that could be used to store earbuds.
 In March 2012, Barnett signed an exclusive licensing agreement with Case-Mate, but the agreement later fell through.
 Because of the resulting delay, Barnett announced in September 2012 that he would be developing an iPhone 5 case instead of an iPhone 4 case.
 He also announced that he would be developing a product that, at the time, was called "PopSockets for All"—this is a PopSockets grip that sticks to one's phone or tablet via a repositionable sticky gel pad.
 He was interested in finding a way to store his headphones without them getting tangled.
-This individual PopSockets grip has been the best-selling product of the company.
+This individual PopSockets grip has been the company's best-selling product.

 PopSockets LLC started selling products in January 2014, via direct sales on its website.
 In 2015, PopSockets LLC signed its first major retail deal, with T-Mobile.
 PopSockets reached a high level of popularity in 2017, becoming what Slate Magazine called a well-known "love it or hate it" gadget, like the fidget spinner.

 PopSockets LLC's revenue grew by 71,424 percent from mid-2015 to mid-2018; this growth was achieved without venture capital investment.

 In March 2019, PopSockets LLC moved its headquarters to a 46,000-square-foot building in Boulder, Colorado.